The Top 5 Effective Methods to Get Rid of Mice

 Have lids on tight to outdoor garbage and recycling bins to prevent attracting mice.

-Remove foliage and tree branches from within three feet of the house foundation, and remove any clutter, junk, rocks, lumber that can provide hiding spots for mice.
+Remove foliage and tree branches within 3 feet of the house foundation, and remove any clutter, junk, rocks, or lumber that could provide hiding spots for mice.
 Store any equipment in a shed.

 Keep your home well landscaped.
-Regularly mow your lawn, trim plants, and trees back to reduce the amount of cover mice have to your home.
+Regularly mow your lawn and trim plants and trees back to reduce the amount of cover mice have around your home.

-The reason mice want into your home, is because they are looking for food and shelter.
+The reason mice want into your home is that they are looking for food and shelter.
 Especially as autumn gets colder, mice will be attracted to warm indoor spaces to spend the winter.
-You may think your home is safe, however, mice are small and can squeeze through tiny gaps.
-It is recommended you patch any holes a quarter of an inch or larger, as mice can gain entry in holes that size.
+You may think your home is safe; however, mice are small and can squeeze through tiny gaps.
+It is recommended that you patch any holes larger than a quarter of an inch, as mice can gain entry through them.

-Fix or windows and doors to eliminate cracks and gaps, seal holes in your siding, doorways and foundation.
+Fix or replace windows and doors to eliminate cracks and gaps, and seal holes in your siding, doorways, and foundation.
 You can do this inexpensively with a tube of caulking from a hardware store.
-Also look for any entry points into your home created by utilities, like water, air conditioning, electricity for example.
-There are many ways to fill these gaps, such as heavy gauge wire screen and metal mesh filler.

 Finally, install metal screens over vents to eliminate that access point.
-The professionals advise against expandable or spray foam, as it is not mouse proof, and mice will chew through the material to gain access to your home.
+The professionals advise against expandable or spray foam, as it is not mouse-proof; mice will chew through it to gain access to your home.

 Now that you’ve cleaned up inside and out, as well as sealed up entry points into your home, you can start focusing on getting rid of your mouse infestation with mouse traps.
 There are several different styles to choose from.
 Read about all the different types and make the best choice for your property.

 As the name suggests, glue traps are coated in sticky glue.
-As a mouse walks onto the glue, their feet stick and they cannot escape.
-Not only is this type of trap less effective than other traps, but they are also inhumane, and must be adhered to the floor in order to be effective.
-For these reasons, these are the least recommended mouse trap.
+As a mouse steps onto the glue, its feet stick, and it cannot escape.
+Not only is this type of trap less effective than other traps, but it is also inhumane and must be adhered to the floor to be effective.
+For these reasons, these mousetraps are the least recommended.

-These traps are great for a large infestation, as they allow for multiple mice to be caught at a time without needing to be reset.
-They can easily be set in hard-to-reach areas, making them quite attractive for homeowners with large infestations.
-However, it’s important to note that these styles of traps do not kill the mice, and the mice will then need to be disposed of.
+These traps are great for large infestations, as they allow multiple mice to be caught at once without needing to be reset.
+They can be easily set in hard-to-reach areas, making them quite attractive to homeowners with large infestations.
+However, it’s important to note that these trap styles do not kill the mice; the mice must be disposed of.

 Click here to read our blog on getting rid of mice: https://majorpestcontrol.ca/mice-control-edmonton/